senthilrch/kube-fledged/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/senthilrch/kube-fledged)](https://img.shields.io/github/v/release/senthilrch/kube-fledged)
 [![License](https://img.shields.io/github/license/senthilrch/kube-fledged)](https://img.shields.io/github/license/senthilrch/kube-fledged)

-**_kube-fledged_** is a kubernetes add-on for creating and managing a cache of container images directly on the worker nodes of a kubernetes cluster.
-It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pre-pulled).
+**kube-fledged** is a kubernetes operator for creating and managing a cache of container images directly on the worker nodes of a kubernetes cluster.
+It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pulled).
 As a result, application pods start almost instantly, since the images need not be pulled from the registry.

-_kube-fledged_ provides CRUD APIs to manage the lifecycle of the image cache, and supports several configurable parameters to customize the functioning as per one's needs.
+kube-fledged provides CRUD APIs to manage the lifecycle of the image cache, and supports several configurable parameters to customize the functioning as per one's needs.

 ## Table of contents
 <!-- https://github.com/thlorenz/doctoc -->